Tap tap tap ka-CHUNK! That was the sound of fruit flies being given concussions in an Emory laboratory recently.

 What’s critical about using fruit flies is that it speeds up time.
 It can take years or decades for CTE or other neurodegenerative conditions to appear in humans, but Behnke and Zheng can experiment with a mutant fly strain or other interventions in a few weeks.
 They describe their model as a platform for future studies, in which they can unleash all of the genetic tools fruit flies have to offer.

 To begin with, Behnke worked out a system for giving flies controlled blows to the head.
 He says that it exploits the climbing instinct flies have when startled, called negative geotaxis.
 When he taps a vial with flies in it three times, they reorient themselves and begin climbing up.
 Then a stronger blow, delivered in a crash test-like apparatus, gives flies the desired head injury.
 Previous models in flies hadn’t really focused on the head, but gave them injuries all over their bodies.
+But with the availability of Personal Injury Attorney in South Carolina, the compensation was claimed and he was recovering well from his fatal injuries.

 They also showed that temporarily shutting off neural synaptic activity at the time of injury – somewhat like giving the flies a strong sedative or anesthetic — can protect flies against the accumulated effects of repeated head trauma.
 This indicates that neural over-excitation immediately after injury is important for the development of problems later.
 In injury cases the Bengal Law serving all of Orlando, Florida can help.